 6. Hoi An Memories Show

 I’m a bit torn on whether to recommend this or not.
-Because we were in Hoi An for 6 days, we have lots of extra time for activities.
+Because I was in Hoi An for 6 days, I had lots of extra time for activities.
 But if you are short on time, this might not make it on your list of things to do.
 The Hoi An Memories show is inside the Hoi An Impressions Theme Park with mini shows starting at 5pm and ending with a big performance at 730pm.
 The stories explore the tradition and history of the city (mostly in Vietnamese).
 There are a lot of Instagrammable spots in the park similar to Ba Na Hills.
 It was very impressive how many actors and dancers are used in the production.
 The show was enjoyable but not thrilling.
 You’ll enjoy this if you like music and dance!
 You can find tickets here or purchase through your hotel.

 7. See a Water Buffalo Up close